 BotsSwitch to Cortex

-Scout quickly and cheaply with the Flea!
+Scout quickly and cheaply with the Tick!
 Only outpaced by the vehicle scout Rover, this unit is an apt choice to evade enemy units and defenses, providing valuable intel while packing just enough firepower to cripple your opponent’s early-game expansion.
-The Flea is however far from ideal for fighting other non-scout combat units.
-But because of its low cost it is relatively expendable and can, especially in large numbers, be an effective way to draw enemy fire.
+The Tick is however far from ideal for fighting other non-scout combat units.
+But because of its low cost it is relatively expendable and can, especially in large numbers, be an effective way to draw enemy fire or even take out backsides of light or unprotected bases.

-The Peewee is a basic infantry bot.
+The Pawn is a basic infantry bot.
 Cheap and mobile, it can quickly devastate poorly defended expansion, artillery, and even isolated commanders.

 Don’t underestimate their firepower!

-However, the Peewee melts in the face of heavier defenses and is for instance especially vulnerable to riot tanks.
+However, the Pawn melts in the face of heavier defenses and is for instance especially vulnerable to riot tanks.

 The Tech 1 Construction Bot is the cheapest construction unit in the game.
 It is slow and weak, so it may be prudent not to let it wander unescorted.
 It surpasses the Commander as a constructor with its ability to build advanced T1 structures, including the T2 Bot Lab.